devbridge/jQuery-Autocomplete/readme.md

         suggestions: ["United Arab Emirates", "United Kingdom", "United States"] }

-If categories are set to true, the format include categorie:
+If categories are set to true, the format include category:

     {
         suggestions: [